 What services do you provide in BC?
 Do they all take place online, or are some offered in person?

 Our virtual programming is the most accessible service we provide in BC.
 We offer virtual group programs on a monthly basis for both the children and youth demographic, as well as young adults.
 Using Zoom, individuals can participate in various activities, which change from month to month on our calendars.
 Those are definitely our most accessible programs.
 With that being said, we also offer one-to-one support, both in-home and in-community in BC.
-However right now, due to the pandemic, as is the case with many nonprofits, we are experiencing a labor shortage.
-It’s becoming increasingly more difficult to find individuals who are the right fit for the one-to-one supports we offer.
-But with that being said, we do actually have active team members out in BC in many areas such as Mission, Abbotsford, Maple Ridge, Surrey, Langley, Squamish, and Prince George.
+We have active team members out in BC in many areas such as Mission, Abbotsford, Maple Ridge, Surrey, Langley, Squamish, and Prince George.
 So, if any individuals in your area are looking for one-to-one support in those regions, then we would absolutely be able to have a conversation and look at getting them set up.
 In terms of one-to-one support, if there are individuals who are really just looking for someone to talk to, we do offer that support in a virtual space as well.
 So, not just at home or in community, although some people are seeking that in-person connection.
 Sometimes it might just be a matter of jumping onto a Zoom call and that’s absolutely something that our recreational therapists offer here.

 Recreational Respite’s: first VIRTUAL small group